 Cozy Up with New Carpet

 Unlike hard flooring surfaces, carpet offers a natural warmth and comfort underfoot.
-By having new carpeting installed, you can actually keep warm without boosting your heating unit up.
-Add a couple blankets in the mix and you’ll be good to go.
+Carpet and padding also provide a layer of insulation to your rooms, helping hold heat in.
+By having new carpeting installed, you can actually keep warm without raising your heating bill.

-If new carpet is something you want to explore, book a free carpet estimate with us.
-Warm up with our carpeting.
+If new carpet is something you want to explore, book a free carpet estimate with The Carpet Guys.
+We can help keep you warm.